-Artemis Resources Limited is an other industrial metals & mining business based in Australia.
-Artemis Resources shares (ARV) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Artemis Resources has a trailing 12-month revenue of around $188,506.
+Artemis Resources is an other industrial metals & mining business based in Australia.
+Artemis Resources shares (ARV) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Artemis Resources has a trailing 12-month revenue of around $148,642.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Artemis Resources